mattmc3/zsh_unplugged/README.md

   zsh-users/zsh-syntax-highlighting
 )

-# clone, source, and add to fpath
+# load your plugins (clone, source, and add to fpath)
 for repo in $plugins; do
   plugin-load https://github.com/${repo}.git
 done